 After 80ms from the beginning of the test, the UE shall send L1-RSRP report at slot 26 from the reception of DCI triggering the L1-SINR measurement.
 The L1-SINR report shall include the results for both CSI-RS#0 as CMR + CSI-RS#0 as IMR and CSI-RS#1 as CMR + CSI-RS#1 as IMR.

-Each L1-SINR measurement report shall meet the corresponding absolute accuracy requirements in Table 4.6.7.3.5-2 for test configurations 1, 2, 4 and 5, the corresponding absolute accuracy requirements in Table 4.6.7.3.5-3 for test configurations 3 and 6 and the corresponding relative accuracy requirements in Table 4.6.7.3.5-4 for all test configurations.
+Each L1-SINR measurement report shall meet the corresponding absolute accuracy requirements in Table 4.6.7.3.5-2 for all test configurations and the corresponding relative accuracy requirements in Table 4.6.7.3.5-4 for all test configurations.